msiegen/linuxgpib/README.md

 [configure a board](https://linux-gpib.sourceforge.io/doc_html/configuration.html)
 and pass its minor number (aka index) to the linuxgpib Go code.

+In certain scenarios the dynamic link loader may fail to find libgpib.so.0.
+If that happens to you, give it an extra hint with an environment variable to the path where you installed the userspace C library:

+- `LD_LIBRARY_PATH=/usr/local/lib`

 ## Notes
 This is not an officially supported Google product.